 Simple English definitions for legal terms

-Read a random definition: going out
+Read a random definition: laying of the venue

 A clerk of indictment was an officer of England's Central Criminal Court who was responsible for preparing indictments and assisting the Clerk of Arraigns.
 This office was abolished in 1946, and its duties were moved to the Central Office, which is the primary office for most of England's courts.
 The Central Office was established in 1879 to consolidate the clerical functions of various offices, including the Crown Office of the Queen's Bench Division and the Report and Enrollment offices of the Chancery Division.